 What is the main advantage of using a VFD?

-A variable frequency drive can vary the power supplied to match the energy requirement of the driven equipment, and this is how it saves energy or optimizes energy consumption.
+A variable frequency drive can use VFD control to vary the power supplied to match the energy requirement of the driven equipment, and this is how it saves energy or optimizes energy consumption.

 The drive can dramatically reduce energy consumption when compared to direct-on-line (DOL) operation, where the motor runs at full speed regardless of the demand.
 Using a drive, power or fuel savings of 40% are common.
 The roll-on effect means that use of drives also the reduces NOx emissions and CO2 footprint of the systems in which it’s installed.